 The last scenario can be an issue with an older baby.
 One example is a baby whose mother’s milk isn’t as readily available because of a schedule change like returning to work.

-The best way to avoid nipple confusion is to wait to introduce bottles and pacifiers until breast-feeding has been well-established.
+The best way to avoid nipple confusion is to wait to introduce bottles until breastfeeding has been well-established.
 This usually takes somewhere between four and six weeks.

 - If your baby seems to get frustrated because your milk isn’t readily available, remedy that by pumping a bit to jump-start your let-down reflex before you nurse.

 - Don’t wait until your baby is ravenous to breastfeed.
 Try to time it so you both have the patience to get things right.

 In the case of an older baby who shows a preference for the bottle over the breast, keep your milk supply up by pumping regularly when you’re away.

 When you’re together, make time to nurture your breastfeeding relationship.
 Nurse more often when you’re home with your baby, and save the bottle feedings for when you’re away.

 If your baby refuses to feed from a bottle altogether, there are a few things you can try.
 See if your partner or a grandparent can give your baby a bottle.
 If that’s not an option, try to keep bottle-feeding sessions low-stress.

 Reassure your baby, and keep the mood playful and light.
 Try to mimic breastfeeding as much as you can.
 Make sure there’s lots of cuddling and eye contact.
 You can also switch your baby to the other side halfway through the feeding to change it up.
 If your baby gets upset, take a break.

 Experiment with different kinds of nipples, too.
 Look for those that will supply your baby with enough milk to keep them interested.
 Once your baby is exposed to the bottle and understands that it’s another form of nourishment, it won’t take long for them to get on board with the idea.